 Dogs have long tongues that are only about six inches long.
 Their saliva contains natural enzymes that help clean dirt and infection off of their skin.
-Dogs also lick wounds, sores or cuts on their bodies because the saliva has substances that reduce pain and swelling and promote healing.
+Dogs also lick wounds, sores, or cuts on their bodies because saliva has substances that reduce pain and swelling and promote healing.

 Sometimes if your dog eats something that’s gone wrong or that’s poisonous to dogs, you’ll notice that their tongue starts to swell up.
-It can even become so swollen that it affects their breathing, and they have to work hard to breathe normally.
+It can even become so swollen that it affects their breathing, and they must work hard to breathe normally.

-As a dog gets older, its tongue may turn a dark blue, purple or even black.
+As a dog ages, its tongue may turn a dark blue, purple, or even black.
 This is also normal as long as he can still properly breathe and swallow food just fine.
 The condition of the tongue usually has nothing at all to do with how healthy a dog is.
-Changes happen in their tongues as they get older that have nothing to do with health at all.
+Changes in their tongues as they get older have nothing to do with health at all.

 Dogs that have been spayed or neutered often develop issues with their tongues because the hormones they no longer produce can affect their general health and cause problems for them as they get older.
 As dogs’ testosterone levels drop, their tongues may also become black or dark blue.
 Their tongues may even start to swell up and grow very, very large as well.

 Consider getting your dog neutered if you don’t want any puppies from him anymore, but realize some issues can result from the surgery, which isn’t always obvious.
-For example, when a dog’s testosterone levels drop, his tongue may become black or dark blue.
+For example, his tongue may become black or dark blue when a dog’s testosterone levels drop.
 It could also swell up and get very large as well.
 Changes like this can happen because of the surgery itself, so try to watch your pet for any warning signs that he may be having problems related to neutering.

 Get to know what is normal for your dog so you can learn to spot serious health problems quickly.
 Signs of illness include: